-Time Performance Measures Frame O Water quality pollutants are reduced in natural areas.
-Bushland remnants not compromised by CRR devices O Natural riparian corridors are restored.
-Time Performance Measures Frame O Hornsby's bushland environment is considered in State or Federal proposals.
-O Works within bushland by other authorities is integrated and mitigated.
-Mgt Team MWC MBB Mgt Team MBB HSC Continue to utilise the Catchment Remediation Rate (CRR) program to address urban runoff in natural areas.
-CRR devices and adjacent landscaping will use locally occurring indigenous native plants and will be maintained.
-Sites for CRR devices should be placed adjacent to bushland in preference to sites within bushland.
-Riparian restoration considers both vegetation corridors and creek processes.
-Grant funding is pursued for riparian restoration projects. tion officers will assess and make sions to any State or Federal als which fragment or negatively on Hornsby's bushland environment.
+Performance Measures Hornsby's bushland environment is considered in State or Federal proposals.
+Works within bushland by other authorities is integrated and mitigated.
+Time Frame 0 0 Mgt Team MBB HSC ects Action Projects Council officers will assess and make submissions to any State or Federal proposals which fragment or negatively impact on Hornsby's bushland environment.
 Liaison with government bodies such as Sydney Water, RTA and Pacific Power is undertaken prior to works being undertaken in natural areas.
-Management Statement Action Pursue remediation and enhancement of water courses through natural areas Minimise pollutant impacts on bushland and riparian vegetation Riparian restoration includes restoration of natural creek processes and riparian vegetation 3.9 Authorities' Works and Projects Management Statement Ac 3.9A Submissions on Proposed Projects Council will stay informed on Council State or Federal proposals which submiss impact on bushland.
-3.9B Liaison Regarding Works Effective liaison is pursued with other government authorities undertaking works within Council managed natural areas
+3.9 Authorities' Works and Projects Management Statement Ac 3.94 Submissions on Proposed Projects Council will stay informed on Council State or Federal proposals which submiss impact on bushland. propose 3.9B Liaison Regarding Works Effective liaison is pursued with other government authorities undertaking works within Council managed natural areas